-HOA reserve funds are savings that homeowner associations use to pay for repair and replacement of common property items (such as a new roof, road repaving, fence replacement, etc).
 Each owner contributes to the reserve fund on a regular basis via a portion of the HOA fees.
-This reserve acts as a savings account that the association can dip into for unexpected or irregular expenses.
-Ideally, if the clubhouse roof needs replacing or the pipes burst in the laundry room, the HOA will have enough money to pay for repairs replacement.
+Basically, a reserve fund acts as a savings account that the association can dip into for planned capital upgrades or unexpected expenses.
+Ideally, if the clubhouse roof needs replacing or the pipes burst in the laundry room, the HOA will have enough money to pay for repairs or replacement from the reserve fund.

 If your HOA doesn’t have enough saved up in its reserve fund (either due to poor planning or an unusually large cost), the board may vote to require all homeowners in the community to pay what is called a special assessment to cover the costs.
 Before moving into an HOA community, be sure to read the CC&Rs to see if there are any restrictions on how often or for how much the association can impose a special assessment, as usually there aren’t!